 Awesome, but Impractical: The Bat and Freeze suits were notoriously difficult to move in, specifically the neck (Batman wouldn't be able to turn his head until the Dark Knight Saga).
 Though you can see hints of this in the previous films, with two characters in stiff suits, it becomes much more prominent.

 Big Bad: Poison Ivy.
-While Mr. Freeze is the bigger threat, she manipulates him for her own ends.
+While Mr. Freeze is the bigger threat, Poison Ivy manipulates him for her own ends.

 Billing Displacement: Arnold Schwarzenegger is the top billed actor, not the one playing Batman.
 This is the second time it happened in the quadrilogy, with Jack Nicholson getting top billing in the 1989 film.